numfocus/DISCOVER-Cookbook/DISCOVER/08_grants_scholarships.md

 - Eligibility Requirements
   - Applicants should be
     - from a traditionally underrepresented and/or marginalized group in the technology and/or open source communities including, but not limited to: persons identifying as LGBTQ, indigenous, women, persons of color, and/or persons with disabilities
     -   and be unable to attend without some financial assistance [^lf-source].
-   [^lf-source]: Language adapted from The Linux Foundation's API Strategy & Practice Conference 2017 diversity scholarship announcement.
-See press release: [Linux Foundation Press Release](https://www.linuxfoundation.org/press/press-release/the-linux-foundation-and-open-api-initiative-announce-agenda-for-apistrat-the-api-strategy-practice-conference).
   - Also consider providing support for applicants from developing economies.
     - You might use the [World Bank definitions](http://bit.ly/1nO82wD) of low and low-middle income.
   - Your organizing committee should decide which career stages are eligible: Everyone?
 Just students and post-docs?
 Junior faculty/researchers?
 Unemployed?